johanngan/pmd-bot/dynamicinfo/README.md

 - `subsequentInLinkChain`: Flag for whether or not the move is in a link chain and isn't the starting move
 - `isSet`: Flag for whether or not the move is set
+- `isLastUsed`: Flag for whether or not the move was the last one used (important for Encore)
+- `isDisabled`: Flag for whether or not the move is disabled (e.g. by Torment)
-- `isSealed`: Flag for whether or not the move is sealed
+- `isSealed`: Flag for whether or not the move is sealed (e.g. by a Seal Trap)
 - `moveID`: The [move ID](../codes/move.lua)
 - `PP`: The amount of PP left for the move
 - `ginsengBoost`: The number of Ginseng boosts on the move